Njeapp2/RWE-Track/Atom12/Page12.md

 (Wiedmann et al., 2012).
 In particular this approach has been adopted by governments and authorities.
 For example, the European Commission proposes ‘resource productivity,’ defined as gross domestic product (GDP) divided by domestic material consumption (DMC).
-To include the upstream raw materials related to imports and exports originating from outside the focal economy, material footprint indicators have been proposed (Wiedmann et al., 2012).
+To include the upstream raw materials related to imports and exports originating from outside the local economy, material footprint indicators have been proposed (Wiedmann et al., 2012).

 Nevertheless, these material flow productivity indicators in the form of ratios of (value added)/(amount